robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 ---
 title: "a simple hash table in C"
-date: "2023-06-07"
+date: "2023-06-06"
 description: "A simple hash table implementation in C, by Leo Robinovitch."
-draft: true
 ---

 I implemented a simple [hash table][wiki_hash_table] in C when solving a problem in [CS Primer][csprimer].
-By doing so, I gained better intuition around hash functions, pointers, and memory segments like the stack and the heap.
+Solving it helped me gain better intuition around hash functions, pointers, and memory segments like the stack and the heap.

-This post is aimed at relative beginners to C and people interested in how a basic hash table is implemented.

 ## Basics

-You have probably encountered a hash table in the wild, like a [`dict` in Python][python_source] or [`Map` in JavaScript][v8_source].
+You have probably encountered a hash table in the wild, like a [`dict` in Python][python_source], [`map` in Go][go_source], or [`Map` in JavaScript][v8_source].
 Hash tables associate a key with a value.
-Setting, looking up, and deleting values is average O(1) time complexity - fast.
+Setting, looking up, and deleting values is average O(1) time complexity -- fast.

-Under the hood, there is an array of "buckets" or "slots".
+Under the hood of a hash table, there is an array of "buckets" or "slots".
 I'll use the term buckets going forward.
-The buckets array can hold values.
-When you associate a key with a value, a "property" of the key - its hash - is used to obtain the index where its value lives in the buckets array.
-Since the value's index in the buckets array is quick and easy to derive from the key, setting and looking up by key (usually) takes very little work.
+The buckets array holds the values stored in the hash table.
+When you associate a key with a value, the key's hash is used to obtain the index of its value in the buckets array.
+Since the index is quick and easy to derive from the key, setting and looking up by key (usually) takes little work.

 There are a number of design decisions when implementing a hash table: